thecodingmachine/best-practices/php/design_beautiful_classes_and_methods.md

 ### Explanation

 The constructor is called when your class is created.
-If you pass the compulsory parameters to the constructor, you know that your class is always in a "valid" state.
+If you pass the compulsory parameters to the constructor, you know that your instance is always in a "valid" state.

 <div class="alert alert-danger">What you should NOT do:</div>